brian-ho/intro-to-urban-data/README.md

 Please cite the author and course when using code in any personal or professional projects.
 See `LICENSE` for more information.

+## Basic Setup
+In order to run the notebooks in this repository you will need to:
+1. [Create a GitHub account](https://github.com/signup).
+You can use a personal email (and can always add additional emails later).
+If you already have a GItHub account, you can use that one.

+2. [Add Colaboratory](https://workspace.google.com/marketplace/app/colaboratory/1014160490159) to your Cornell Google Workspace account.
+It's free!

+3. Authorize Colaboratory to access GitHub.
+You can do this by clicking the "Open in Colab" button at the top of any notebook for the first time, and enabling access to GitHub.
+Please make sure to **check the option to "Access private repositories and organizations".**